top of page

 Programmatic & Media Buying Headaches

-Programmatic adds scale at the cost of introducing transparent supply chains, measurement mismatches, and fraud risk, clean up tech stacks and demand transparency.
+Programmatic advertising offers scale but introduces challenges like opaque supply chains, measurement mismatches, and fraud risks.
+It's crucial to clean up tech stacks and demand transparency.

-The demand-side reporting, supply-side reporting, and ad exchange reporting pose a challenge in terms of reconciliation.
-Google and Meta have walled gardens that restrict data export.
+Reconciliation challenges arise from demand-side reporting, supply-side reporting, and ad exchange reporting.
+Google and Meta's walled gardens restrict data export.

 Opportunities for Improvement

-The clean-room measurement facilitates the coordination of platforms at the same time, without breaching privacy.
-Secure environments are those that examine aggregate data without revealing individual users.
+Clean-room measurement facilitates platform coordination without breaching privacy.
+Secure environments analyze aggregate data without revealing individual users.

-Stronger vendor SLAs also form a clear performance expectation and remediation procedures.
-Get programmatic partners to be transparent on fees and supply sources.
+Stronger vendor SLAs establish clear performance expectations and remediation procedures.
+Ensure programmatic partners are transparent about fees and supply sources.

 Creative & Personalization Trade-offs

-Modular creative systems allow easy outfitting of personalized advertisements with building blocks.
-Templates are consistent to the brand but can be varied.
+Modular creative systems allow for easy customization of personalized advertisements using building blocks.
+Templates maintain brand consistency while allowing for variation.

-Performance guardrails, which are imposed by personalization, avoid excessive optimization at the expense of user experience.
-Establish minimum performance levels and then scale customized strategies.
+Performance guardrails imposed by personalization prevent excessive optimization that compromises user experience.
+Establish minimum performance levels before scaling customized strategies.

 Measuring Personalization ROI